JKavalier76/stock_fundementals_scrapey/README.md

 <h4>Contains a number of functions that return the following for one or a list of stock ticker symbols:</h4>
 <li> Net Income for two latest available annual Income Statements</li>
-<li> Gross Revenue for two latest available annual Income Statements</li>
+<li> Gross Revenue for three latest available annual Income Statements</li>
 <li> Current Ratio (Current Assets / Current Liabilities) for two latest available annual Balance Sheets</li>
 <li> Trailing P/E ratios for up to past 12 months of quarterly report and the quarterly report 1-year prior </li>